gaussindustries/lang-sprint-dioxus/README.md

 * **Polish**
 * **Hungarian**
 * **etc.**
-  (Whatever you choose to learn—you can add effortlessly.)
+  (Whatever you choose to learn—you can add effortlessly when I make more scripts to digest information.)

 ---